ndlarsen/ndlarsen.github.io/_posts/2019-09-28-jekyll-part-6-adding-search-functionality.md

 >   * add relevant post data to data list
 >* when seach page loads add posts to index

 Add a *search-index.js* to the *assets* folder in the project.
 This will contain the templating code to generate the data list as well as the index.
 The first code block is generating the data store.
-I know it looks a bit wierd with a Front Matter inside a JavaScript file but this is needed in order to have Jekyll picking up the file and compile it.
-The only thing this bit of code does, is creatig a JavaScript object with references named as the urls of our posts mapping to a representation of the post itself.
+I know it looks a bit weird with a Front Matter inside a JavaScript file but this is needed in order to have Jekyll picking up the file and compile it.
+The only thing this bit of code does, is creating a JavaScript object with references named as the urls of our posts mapping to a representation of the post itself.
 This structure will come in handy later when we need to generate a list of links from the search result.

 ```javascript
 {% raw %}